Sometimes, people move abroad not just for the great weather and relaxed lifestyle, but also for the lower cost of

 If at any point you wish to return to the UK to live, there is a good chance that your credit score will have been impacted negatively, especially if you have been away for a number of years.

 In most cases, you will need to rebuild your credit score again and may find that you will need to wait for at least 3 years before you can start getting any real form of credit again.

 Can I Get Help If I Live Outside of the UK?

-Even if you live outside of the UK, there are still a number of companies and charities based in the UK who are able to help and advise you on your best course of action.
+Even if you live outside of the UK, there are still a number of companies and charities based in the UK that are able to help and advise you on your best course of action.
 These include: